svandragt/phar-web/readme.md

-How to create a phar archive that's a portable PHP executable that can be served as a website (or contains a http server).
+How to create a phar archive that's a portable PHP executable that can be served as a website and/or a commandline application.

 # Requirements